 Silverfish (Lepisma saccharina) Biology and treatments

-Silverfish are 10-20 mm long, are wingless and have a elongated tapered body with distinctive bristles at the end, long antennae and are covered in silvery scales, which gives them a metallic appearance.
-Silverfish are nocturnal and are scavenging insects, residing in cracks and crevices under tiles, frames, floor boards etc. Silverfish infestations are a sign of dampness as they prefer to live in areas such as bathrooms and in kitchens near sink units.
+Silverfish are 10-20 mm long, are wingless and have a elongated tapered body with distinctive bristles at the end.
+They have long antennae and are covered in silvery scales, which gives them a metallic appearance.
+They are nocturnal and are scavenging insects, residing in cracks and crevices under tiles, frames, floor boards etc. Infestations are a sign of dampness as they prefer to live in areas such as bathrooms and in kitchens near sink units.

-Silverfish pest control is quite straightforward and an effective approach is combatting dampness, as silverfish can not survive in a dry environment.
-Dampness can be combatted by using de-humidifiers, electrical heaters and adequate ventilation.
-A good non-toxic alternative we might employ is the use of diatomaceous earth in cracks and crevices as it is a good desiccant and will kill any silverfish that come into contact with this powder.
-Alternatively we can apply residual insecticides in cracks and crevices were silverfish reside.
+Silverfish elimination is quite straightforward.
+An effective approach is combatting dampness, as they can not survive in a dry environment.
+Electrical heaters and dehumidifiers, in addition to adequate ventilation are good for removing excess dampness.
+A good non-toxic alternative we might employ is the use of diatomaceous earth in cracks and crevices.
+This is a good desiccant and will kill any that come into contact with this powder.
+Alternatively we can apply residual insecticides in cracks and crevices were they reside.